panosc-portal/frontend/README.md

     - [x] Improve pagination
     - react-window with infinite scroll
  - [ ] Search Query builder that isn't :poop:
+   - it should most definitely be programatically generated
+     - search api needs to have some sort of 'available filter resource'
  - [ ] User Dashboard
  - [x] Session handling
    - mock session using OIDC with Github